whoisdsmith/AI-MTHRFCKR/README.md

 - [Mindmatters.ai/podcast](https://mindmatters.ai/podcast/)- Mind Matters Is A Podcast That Explores The Intersection Of Technology, AI, And Human Consciousness.
 - [Mintlify.com](https://mintlify.com/)- Mintlify Is An AI-powered Web Development Platform That Helps Users To Create Responsive Websites And Web Applications With Ease.
 - [Missiveapp.com](https://missiveapp.com/)- Missive Is An AI-powered Team Communication Tool That Allows Teams To Collaborate And Communicate More Efficiently Across Email, Chat, And Tasks.
-- [Mixpeek.com](https://mixpeek.com/)- Mixpeek Is An AI-powered Music Discovery Platform That Helps Users To Discover New Music Based On Their Personal Preferences.
+- [Mixpeek.com](https://mixpeek.com/)- Mixpeek Is An AI-powered Music Discovery Platform That Helps Users To Discover New Music Based On Their Personal Preferences. #music
 - [Mmcventures.libsyn.com](https://mmcventures.libsyn.com/)- MMC Ventures Is A Venture Capital Firm That Hosts A Podcast Featuring Conversations With Experts On The Latest Trends And Developments In The Tech Industry.
 - [Moonbeam.ai](https://moonbeam.ai/)- Moonbeam Is An AI-powered Video Creation Platform That Allows Users To Create Engaging And Professional-looking Videos In Minutes.
 - [Movietoemoji.netlify.app/#/](https://movietoemoji.netlify.app/#/)- Movie To Emoji Is A Fun And Interactive Game That Challenges Users To Guess The Name Of A Movie Based On A Series Of Emojis.